Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Acknowledgements and Disclosure of Funding

-The authors are very grateful to Emmanuel Gobet, Claudio Landim, Insuk Seo and Gabriel Stoltz for helpful comments and discussions.
-Xuefeng Gao acknowledges support from Hong Kong RGC Grants 24207015 and 14201117.
+{The authors thank four anonymous referees for helpful suggestions.} The authors are very grateful to Emmanuel Gobet, Claudio Landim, Insuk Seo and Gabriel Stoltz for helpful comments and discussions. {The authors also thank Yuanhan Hu for the help with numerical experiments.} Xuefeng Gao acknowledges support from Hong Kong RGC Grants 24207015 and 14201117.
 Mert G\"{u}rb\"{u}zbalaban's research is supported in part by the grants NSF DMS-1723085 and NSF CCF-1814888.
 Lingjiong Zhu is grateful to the support from the grant NSF DMS-1613164.